City Council Rules & Procedures

 Every member of the public and every Council Member desiring to speak shall address the presiding officer, and upon recognition by the presiding officer, shall confine comments to the question under debate, avoiding all indecorous language and references to personalities and abiding by rules of civil debate: we may disagree, but we will be respectful of one another; all comments will be directed to the issue at hand; and personal attacks will not be tolerated.

 A maximum of twenty (20) minutes will be set aside during Open Forum for members of the public to address the Council on any item on the agenda other than an item posted as a public hearing, or on any subject over which the Council has the authority to act.
-Any persons desiring to address the Council shall first secure permission from the presiding officer.
+Any persons desiring to address the Council shall first secure permission from the Mayor or presiding officer by either approaching the podium or raising their hand.
+If persons desiring to address the Council are participating by electronic means, those persons shall secure permission to speak through the methods provided by that electronic means.

 Individuals may not speak more than once during Open Forum.
 Preference will be given to individuals who did not speak at the previous council meeting’s Open Forum.
-Without the permission of the presiding officer only Council Members and the person addressing the Council shall be permitted to enter into any discussion.
+Without the permission of the Mayor or presiding officer only the Mayor, Council Members and the person addressing the Council shall be permitted to enter into any discussion.

 Interested persons or their authorized representatives may address the Council in regard to public hearing matters under consideration.